SkiMo-Only/plate-hub/README.md

 Some keyboards may include multiple plate variants within the same folder.

-## Usage

-These files are intended for personal and non-commercial use.

-You are free to:

-- download the files;
-- manufacture plates for personal use;
-- modify the files;
-- share the original or modified files with appropriate attribution.

-**Commercial use requires separate permission from La-Versa.works.**

-If you would like to manufacture or distribute these designs commercially, please contact me first.

 ## Attribution

 Unless otherwise stated in the README accompanying a specific plate, the plate files in this repository were designed or adapted by **La-Versa.works**.